-Cut the broccoli florets from the head of the broccoli and then trim and discard the stems.
-Separate into 1cm (½ inch) chunks and then steam for about 2 minutes until just tender.
+Cut the broccoli into florets, trimming and discarding the stems.
+Then separate the florets into 1cm (½ inch) chunks.
+Steam for about 2 minutes, until just tender.
 Remove the steamer from the pan and set to one side.

-Now melt the butter in a small pan and then add the flour and stir until smooth.
+Now melt the butter in a small pan add the flour..
+Stir until smooth.
 Let this cook gently over a low heat for 1–2 minutes, until it starts to bubble.

-Meanwhile, heat the milk in the microwave for 1 minute, which will make it easier to blend into the roux.
+Meanwhile, heat the milk in the microwave for 1 minute, which will then make it easier to blend into the roux.
 Remove the pan from the heat and gradually add the milk, stirring continuously until there is a smooth sauce.
-Return to the heat, bring the sauce to the boil and stir until it has thickened.
+Return to the heat, bring the sauce to the boil, and then stir over a gentle heat until it thickens.

-Grease the baking tray/sheet and place under the grill/broiler for 1 minute to heat up.
+Grease the baking tray and place under the grill/broiler for 1 minute to heat up.

-Now lay the fish on the tray/sheet in a single layer.
+Lay the fish on the hot tray in a single layer.
 They will sizzle as they touch the hot baking tray/sheet.

 With the grill/broiler rack 7.5cm (3 inches) from the heat, cook the fish for just 3 minutes and then remove.

-Carefully spoon the broccoli into the cheese sauce to evenly distribute the florets.
-Now spoon this over the fish and then sprinkle the grated Parmesan on top.
+Meanwhile, carefully spoon the broccoli into the cheese sauce to evenly distribute the florets.
+Spoon over the fish and then sprinkle the grated Parmesan.